Fiserv/tenants-doc/how-to-use-gated-content.md

 **Private Entitled Access** : when signed in users with the appropriate access or entitlements to the files can access them.
 This is the most protected level of access.
 To gain this access users have to become a member of the entitled group.

-# Add Gated Content access for Markdown files
+# Enable Gated Content access for Markdown files

 The document-explorer-definition.yaml in the config folder defines documentation tree on left navigation panel and this is where the file accesses needs to be added.
 If a file has "access: public" defined for it, then everyone can see it.